How we think

 Crisis is often described as an event.
 In practice, it behaves more like a living process — one that moves, expands, and reshapes the way people relate to one another.
 It alters perception, compresses time, and challenges the assumptions that usually guide action.

-Understanding crisis requires paying attention not only to what is happening, but to how people are experiencing it — the doubts, the tensions, the hesitations, and the moments of unexpected clarity.
+Approaching crisis requires paying attention not only to what is happening, but to how people are experiencing it — the doubts, the tensions, the hesitations, and the moments of unexpected clarity.

 This is where our work begins.